V4N1LLA-1CE/dev-space/README.md

 # DEVSPACE

-### DEVELOPMENT HAS SLOWED DOWN

-A comprehensive all-in-one platform for developers to post questions, showcase profiles, and seek for jobs.

-This project is currently a work in progress.
-I created this project as an upgrade to my previous project [dev-sphere](https://github.com/V4N1LLA-1CE/dev-sphere) in order to dive deeper into backends.
+This is a fun little project I created during my university summer holidays.
+I created this project as an upgrade to my previous project [dev-sphere](https://github.com/V4N1LLA-1CE/dev-sphere).
 I got this project idea from an open source repo and decided to put my own spin on it.

-The project is currently unable to be viewed due to local environment variables and api keys being used.<br>
+This project taught me a little bit about NextJS and allowed me to practice my frontend skills using mainly react and tailwind.

+Development of this project will not be continued as my university studies take priority.
+In addition to this, I have found interest in learning backend mainly with Java and Golang and will be continuing with that forward.

-Here is a sneek peek!
+Here is a mini showcase!

 ![demo](https://github.com/user-attachments/assets/cdbb1127-9884-4d3a-b9ed-83180322aa98)

-## Current tech stack being used:
+## Tech stack being used:

 - [Nextjs](https://nextjs.org/)
 - [Tailwindcss](https://tailwindcss.com/)